C2FO/vfs/README.md

 ##### All Backends
 Some methods in the Location interface have been deprecated because they use terminology that doesn't apply to all backends.
 They will be removed in a future release.
 Update your code to use the new methods.
+See [#235](https://github.com/C2FO/vfs/issues/235).
 - `Volume()` method which returns the authority as a string has beendeprecated in favor of the `Authority()` method which returns an `authority.Authority` struct.
 Update your code to use the `Authority().String()` method instead of `Volume()`.
 - `ChangeDir()` method ash been deprecated in favor of the existing `NewLocation()` method.
 Update your code to use the